tpm-rs/governance/org-docs/SECURITY.md

 ## Disclaimer

-This Security Reporting Policy (“Policy”) does not constitute a warranty or alter the terms of any license with respect to any Organization-developed technology.
-The Organization reserves the right to change or update this Policy without notice at any time and on a case-by-case basis.
+This Security Reporting Policy (“Policy”) does not constitute a warranty or alter the terms of any license with respect to any Project-developed technology.
+The Project reserves the right to change or update this Policy without notice at any time and on a case-by-case basis.
 Response is not guaranteed for any specific issue or class of issues.
 Your use of the information in this Policy or materials linked from the Policy is at your own